kollia/selfTables/README.md

 > **Tipp:** The description reffer to an example database [00__mariadb_tables.sql](examples/00__mariaDB_tables.sql).
->           You can download (as RAW) and install the mariaDB dump if you want to know from what is being talked about.
+>           You can take this from subdirectory exampels/ and install as mariaDB dump
+>           if you want to know from what is being talked about.

 the first what you should do is to define which column(s) describe the table as best.<br />
 In my example db there we have the tables `Country` and `State`.
 If you look on the website